-No. A BID is a scheme developed in accordance with the Business Improvement District (England) Regulations 2004 within which businesses and other stakeholders contribute a levy determined by a prescribed formula.
-This creates a fund to develop responses to impediments to growth, or to improve the trading environment in which they operate.
+No, a BID is a scheme developed in accordance with the Business Improvement District (England) Regulations 2004, within which businesses and other stakeholders contribute a levy determined by a prescribed formula.
+This creates a fund to address impediments to growth and improve the trading environment in which they operate.

-The BID can be proposed by any non-domestic ratepayer, property owner, local authority or other stakeholder with an interest in the BID area.
+A BID can be proposed by any non-domestic ratepayer, property owner, local authority, or other stakeholder with an interest in the BID area.

-A BID is created by a ballot of those businesses who would be liable to pay the mandatory levy.
-The ballot is run by the local authority (the Ballot Holder).
-There is no minimum turnout threshold but the BID proposal must clear two hurdles.
+A BID is created through a ballot of businesses that would be liable to pay the mandatory levy.
+The ballot is conducted by the local authority (the Ballot Holder).
+There is no minimum turnout threshold, but the BID proposal must meet two criteria:

 • A simple majority of those voting must be in favour.

-• The aggregate of the rateable value of premises of those voting in favour must exceed the aggregate of the rateable value of premises voting against.
+• The aggregate rateable value of premises voting in favour must exceed the aggregate rateable value of premises voting against.

 The Sheffield BID area, also referred to as the BID boundary, is based on the former inner city ring road as shown on the BID area map.
 A list of all streets included in the city centre BID area can be found within the BID prospectus.